Oscar-winning, 'irreplaceable' Cloris Leachman dies at 94 - WTMJ

 In 1989, Leachman toured in “Grandma Moses,” a play in which she aged from 45 to 101.
 For three years in the 1990s she appeared in major cities as the captain’s wife in the revival of “Show Boat.”
 In the 1993 movie version of “The Beverly Hillbillies,” she assumed the Irene Ryan role as Granny Clampett.

 She also had an occasional role as Ida on “Malcolm in the Middle,” winning Emmys in 2002 and 2006 for that show.
-Her Emmy haul over the years totaled eight, including a trophy for Moore’s sitcom, tying her with Julia Louis-Dreyfus as the top Emmy winners among performers.
+Her Emmy haul over the years totaled eight, including two trophies for Moore’s sitcom, tying her with Julia Louis-Dreyfus as the top Emmy winners among performers.

 In 2008, Leachman joined the ranks of contestants in “Dancing With the Stars,” not lasting long in the competition but pleasing the crowds with her sparkly dance costumes, perching herself on judges’ laps and cussing during the live broadcast.